First published on this website in June 2013 and last updated in May 2019

 The case study in question is a weekly column in a St Albans free newspaper which is written by a team of people from local churches.

 The Notes give the guidelines provided by the team leader.
-These start:
+These include, in outline:

 Contributors only have 250 words so there is no space for wasted phrases.